apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Russia says Ukrainian shelling killed 2 in a border city while it thwarted an incursion**
+**Kansas City Current open 'game-changing' stadium with 5-4 win**

-You can read more about it [here](https://apnews.com/article/russia-ukraine-drone-shelling-belgorod-10ad4cf3c67ee0d19f107d7885a61c10).
+You can read more about it [here](https://www.espn.com/soccer/story/_/id/39747209/kansas-city-current-open-women-specific-nwsl-stadium-portland).

 ## Requirements
 - Python 3.8